ruipengZ/maxent-mislead/README.md

 sh run_experiments.sh
 ```

-For simplicity, we provide individual python files for each environment and algorithm, but you can also run the python script to train all algorithms on all environments.
+For convenience, we provide individual python files for each environment and algorithm, but you can also run the python script to train all algorithms on all environments.

 1. **PPO**
 ```